 The actions you take immediately following an accident can have a lasting affect on your claim and the compensation you receive.
-In order to help maximize your compensation and protect your rights, we’re breaking down 10 steps you should follow to help strengthen your auto accident claim.
+In order to help maximize your compensation and protect your rights 1-800-THE-LAW2 is breaking down 10 steps you should follow to help strengthen your auto accident claim.

 10 Steps You Can Take to Strengthen Your Auto Accident Claim

 - Call 911 immediately.
 The other driver may try to convince you to settle with them on the spot, but you need to make an official accident report even if the damage is minimal.
 While you may feel fine at the scene, your body may suffer pain after a few days and you’ll regret not getting an official report.

 - Remain calm and caring.
 Making the effort to comfort others while you wait for authorities to arrive is not only a nice thing to do, but it will help others view you as a caring individual.
 Just be sure not to make statements that may admit to your own negligence.

 - Exchange information with the other driver.
 Ask to see their license and insurance card.
 Write down the information on the cards and ask for contact information.

 - Take photos and videos on the scene.
 Take pictures from every possible angle.
 Record the scene on video so you and your attorney can refer to it at a later date in case you cannot remember precise details.
 Be sure to get images/video of all vehicles involved in the collision.